hmteditors/papyri2019/README.md

 We have other ways of documenting physical objects and aligning passages of text to them, highly effective ways.
 But we are assiduous about separating the concern of "text" from "presentation of text" from "documentation of text-bearing surface."

-We are also careful to separate the concerns textual data, versus metadata, commentary, argument, and bibliography.
+We are also careful to separate the concerns of textual data, versus metadata, commentary, argument, and bibliography.
 In a TEI XML edition of a fragment of Homeric Epic, there should be nothing in the `<text>…</text>` element that is not the text of the fragment or markup on that text that follows the HMT guidelines.

 Bibliography, publication history, commentary, and the like can be in an accompanying file (in XML or some other format), or (if possible) in the `<teiHeader>` element.